CLCStriders/striders/pages/boddington-10.md

 #### Quick Reference Guide

-Here are the key points (additional details outlined below),
+Here are the key points (additional details outlined below):

 * The UK Athletics licence number is TBC
 * If you are unable to race, please let us know so we can offer your place to someone else
 * Please collect your race number and timing chip from Race HQ between 0745 and 0830 – this will be at The Gloucester Old Spot (Postcode: GL51 9SY).
 Any runner who does not collect their race number by 0845 will have their place transferred to anyone from the waiting list that is ready to race.
 * When you get your race number, please write your name, emergency contact details and any important medical information on the reverse of your number.
 Please make sure your number is clearly visible on the front of your vest throughout the race.
 We need to ensure that we see your number at the finish line to give you an accurate time.
 * You will be given a timing chip which should be looped through your shoe laces.
-Instructions for fitting these to your shoes will be at Race HQ.
-It is important that you wear this as we be relying on chip timing only for the results.
+Instructions for fitting the timing chip to your shoes will be at Race HQ.
+It is important that you wear the chip as we be relying on chip timing only for the results.
 Without this, you will not get a result.
 * Please follow the instructions from our car park marshals upon arrival.
 We are using 3 car parks and parking is limited so you must use the car park you are directed to.
 Please try to share transport if possible
 * Toilets and portaloos will be available for race participants at The Gloucester Old Spot and Elmstone Business Park.
 Unfortunately, no changing facilities are available.
-* A baggage drop will be available but will not supervised so use this at your own risk and do not leave valuables.
+* A baggage drop will be available, but will not supervised so use this at your own risk and do not leave valuables.
 * The A4019 Tewkesbury Road is very busy, even on a Sunday morning so please do your warm up on Boddington Lane.
 A safe route will be marked from the Race HQ to the start line please use the crossing point provided for your own safety.
 * The race briefing will take place at the start line at 0850.
 * Race starts at 0900 at the top of Boddington Lane